 Year One Phonic Screening

-86% of pupils in Year One attained the expected standard in the Phonic Screening test.
-This is above the national and local average of 81%.
+92% of pupils in Year One attained the expected standard in the Phonic Screening test.
+This is above the 2018 national and local averages of 82% and 83% and represents a six year upward trend.

 Key Stage One